rdnine/packit/README.md

-# js-web-starter-kit
+# JavaScript Web Starter Kit

-Minimalist JavaScript web kit to kickstart your projects
+**Kickstart your JavaScript projects with this Starter Kit!**